Take me out to the ballgame

 From the grocery store to the ballpark to street carts to gourmet restaurants, hot dogs are everywhere in the U.S.!
 It’s National Hot Dog Day on July 21st, and we are here to celebrate!

 Meat and Bread – Why Not?

-Find Your Flavor
+Find Your Flavor At The Ballpark

-Today, variations on the meat, bread and toppings theme abound.
-The National Hot Dog and Sausage Council lists the official Kansas City Dog as a hot dog topped with sauerkraut and melted Swiss cheese on a sesame seed bun.
+Today, variations on the meat, bread, and toppings theme abound.
+The official Kansas City Dog is a hot dog topped with sauerkraut and melted Swiss cheese on a sesame seed bun.

-For more information on all the hot dog and bun variations available at America’s baseball stadiums, check out the National Hot Dog and Sausage Council facebook page – https://www.facebook.com/NHDSC.
+For more information on all the hot dog and bun variations available at America’s baseball stadiums, check out the National Hot Dog and Sausage Council Facebook page – https://www.facebook.com/NHDSC.

 Now that you’ve gotten your fill of hot dogs, take a look at how to make your own Whole Grain Spaghetti Pizza!
 Or spend a day on the farm with the Amaya Ochs, a high schooler excited to farm with her dad!